 This was cause for great joy.

-This difficult time in my life resurfaced recently while reading Margaret Feinberg’s book Fight Back With Joy.
+Fight Back With Joy.
 Feinberg is no stranger to suffering and pain having recently fought an intense 18 month battle with breast cancer.

 During the battle she made an amazing discovery.
 It is the very foundation of what surely must be her most vulnerably written book yet.
-“More than whimsy, joy is a weapon we use to fight life’s battles.”

 You might nod your head yes emphatically if you’ve never had more than a “bad hair day.”
 But if you’ve gone through or are currently going through gut-wrenching, heart-breaking, bone-crushing hardship, your response might be different.